 - 6.1 All flexible working applications must be in writing and must be dated.
-The written application must be submitted to the executive headteacher. - 6.2 A pro-forma which is recommended for use by employees wishing to make a flexible working request is attached to this procedure at Appendix B. If an employee does not wish to use the attached pro forma, their written and dated flexible working application must include the following information:- - a statement that it is a statutory request for flexible working; - confirmation that they have at least 26 weeks' continuous service with the school; - a statement confirming whether a previous application for flexible working has been made and if so, the date of that application; - the change(s) to the working conditions they are seeking; - when they would like the change(s) to their terms and conditions to come into effect; - what effect they think the requested change(s) would have on the school; - how, in their opinion, the school may be able to deal with the proposed change(s). - 6.3 Employees should apply well in advance of the proposed effective date for the change to give the executive headteacher time to consider the flexible working request.
-Employees should not make any arrangements which are dependent upon their request being approved until they receive notification about whether their application has been accepted. - 6.4 Applications will be considered to have been made on the date they are received by the executive headteacher.
+The written application must be submitted to the headteacher. - 6.2 A pro-forma which is recommended for use by employees wishing to make a flexible working request is attached to this procedure at Appendix B. If an employee does not wish to use the attached pro forma, their written and dated flexible working application must include the following information: - whether this is a statutory or non-statutory request

+- the date of the request - if and when any previous flexible working requests have been made and the date of any such requests - the desired changes to their working pattern and intended start date - 6.3 Employees should apply well in advance of the proposed effective date for the change to give the headteacher time to consider the flexible working request.
+Employees should not make any arrangements which are dependent upon their request being approved until they receive notification about whether their application has been accepted. - 6.4 Applications will be considered to have been made on the date they are received by the headteacher.
 An application will normally be deemed to have been received, (unless the contrary is proven), on the following date;- - if sent by post on the day on which the application would have been delivered in the ordinary course of post, - if delivered personally on the day of delivery, - if sent by electronic transmission on the day of the transmission.

-The executive headteacher will normally acknowledge receipt of a request to confirm the date the application is deemed to have been made.
+The headteacher will normally acknowledge receipt of a request to confirm the date the application is deemed to have been made.

 - 6.5 If employees do not use the pro forma attached to this procedure and fail to provide all the required information in their request, they will be asked to resubmit their application.
-A flexible working request will not be considered by the executive headteacher until it contains all the required information. - 6.6 Employees are not required to state the reasons for their flexible working request but they may choose to do so if they feel this will support their application.
-Employees should however, state if they are making their request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability.
+A flexible working request will not be considered by the headteacher until it contains all the required information. - 6.6 Employees are not required to state the reasons for their flexible working request but they may choose to do so if they feel this will support their application.
+Employees should however, state if they are making their request in relation to the Equality Act 2010, for example as a reasonable adjustment for a disability. - 6.7 If an employee needs to change where, how or when they work because of their disability, they can request a reasonable adjustment.
+If an employee requests a reasonable adjustment, this will be considered by the school and is separate to a flexible working request.
+Any such request will be considered by the school in line with their obligations under the Equality Act 2010.
+Requests for reasonable adjustments should be made to the headteacher in writing and should include: - a statement that the employee is making a request for a reasonable adjustment under the Equality Act 2010 - details of the adjustment(s) requested